ibm-cloud-docs/FileStorage/File-Storage-FAQ.md

 ## How many instances can share the use of a provisioned {{site.data.keyword.filestorage_short}} volume?
 The default limit for number of authorizations per file volume is 64.
 To increase this limit, contact your sales representative.

+## How many {{site.data.keyword.filestorage_short}} volumes can be attached to a single host?
+That depends on what the host operating system can handle, it’s not something that {{site.data.keyword.BluSoftlayer_full}} limits.
+Refer to your OS documentation for limits on the number of file shares that can be mounted.

 ## How many file shares are allowed per file volume size?
 What are the maximum file shares allowed per volume size?